Low Arousal Online Training

 Module 4 – Reflective Practice: Challenging Our Own Assumptions and Beliefs about Behaviour

-This course is delivered in one day, with each module containing a presentation from half an hour to 40 minutes, with up to half an hour for interactive discussion.
-To inquire about this course, please contact us directly at .
+This course is delivered in 3.5 hours including breaks, with each module containing a presentation from half an hour to 40 minutes.
+To book a place on this course, follow the registration links below or contact us directly at .
 Organisations who wish to book multiple attendees on this course may request a separate training date individualised for their staff.